Research Chairs in law

 F.R.
 Scott Chair in Public and Constitutional Law

-Professor Roderick A. Macdonald.
+The most recent holder was Professor Roderick A. Macdonald.

 Peter M. Laing Chair